What is Echolalia?: Its Purpose and What It Means

 Echolalia is a normal part of development around 1-2 years old because that’s when children are learning to communicate.
 Around 2 years old, children will start using more complex ways of communicating and they might only use echoing when complex questions are asked, however, they shouldn’t only be using imitated speech to talk anymore.
 They should be using their own remarks and expressions to communicate.
 By the age of 3, echolalia should be minimal to nonexistent.
 Children at this stage are capable of expressing their own thoughts through simple sentences in order to communicate with the world around them.

-If a child doesn’t move pass the echolalia stage, it might be a delay in language skills, therefore the child relies mainly on echolalia to communicate.
+If a child doesn’t move pass the repeat echolalia stage, it might be a delay in language skills, therefore the child relies mainly on echolalia to communicate.
 If this is the case, the child needs to be evaluated by a speech therapist in order to pinpoint the cause and treat the language delay.

 Types of Echolalia